Great Yarmouth railway station: Summer 1959

 With the closure of Yarmouth Beach station in early 1959, Vauxhall became the focus of the summer Saturday traffic for Great Yarmouth.
 The station had always had a number of summer Saturday trains up to this point but this hike in numbers had led to some re-modelling of the station layout - platform lengthening and changes to carriage stabling - in order to cope with the additional traffic.

-A typical summer Saturday saw an additional 24 timetabled passenger trains from locations including York, Derby, Sheffield, Manchester, Leicester, and Sunderland.
-In addition, on 25 July 1959 there were an extra eight holiday relief workings that ran.
-Some local workings were cancelled to cope with this influx of trains, but it indicates the significant numbers of UK holiday makers still travelling by train and still holidaying in Great Yarmouth at this time.
+A typical summer Saturday saw an additional 24 timetabled passenger trains from locations including York, Derby, Sheffield, Manchester, Leicester and Sunderland.
+In addition, on 25 July 1959, there were an extra eight holiday relief workings that ran.
+Some local workings were cancelled to cope with this influx of trains, but it indicates the significant numbers of UK holidaymakers still travelling by train and still holidaying in Great Yarmouth at this time.

 Present day

-There is one train each hour between Great Yarmouth and Norwich, with additional services during the morning and evening peaks.
-Most trains run via Acle, although there are still a number that run via Reedham.
-Sunday services tend to be hourly and, up to 16:00, every alternating service runs via Reedham.
+There is one train each hour between Yarmouth and Norwich, with additional services during the morning and evening peaks.
+Most services run via Acle, although there are still a number that run via Reedham.
+Sunday services tend to be hourly and, up to 16:00, trains alternate between the two routes.
 All services are operated by Greater Anglia.